ismnoiet/nodeschool-workshops-manager/README.md

 you can search,install and remove workshop(s) with just one or two line of code in your terminal without going on the internet and searching manually for desired workshops.

-## Very important
-This package is under developement and any idea or feature request is more then welcomed

 ### How to install it ?
 ```
  [sudo] npm install -g nodeschool-workshops